gaboesquivel/about-lift/readme.md

 ## The Pura Vida Wallet

-The worlds first EOS mobile wallet designed with DAC management in mind.
+An EOS mobile wallet designed with DAC management in mind.

 ## The Pura Vida Proxy